EI3LH/Gescom-MiniDisc-Runner/README.md

 Gescom Runner generates one 88-track M3U playlist at a time and moves through the possible track orders in exact lexicographic order.
 It does **not** try to create one enormous playlist containing every possible order; instead, it generates the current order, gives it to VLC, waits for playback to finish, records a checkpoint, and then moves to the next order.

+## Full Backstory of the Gescom Runner Project

+**Link to my original blog post:** [EI3LH - Gescom, MiniDisc and Mind-boggling Mathematics.](https://ei3lh.eu/2026/09/13/gescom-minidisc-and-mind-boggling-mathematics/)
+>
 > **Important:** This project is for use with audio files you have legally obtained.
-Do not add copyrighted audio recordings to this GitHub repository or in your personal use of this software unless you have the necessary rights to redistribute them.
+Do not add copyrighted audio recordings to this GitHub repository, branches or in your personal use of this software unless you have the necessary rights to redistribute them.
 Support the artists!
 >
 ---